mbergmann-sh/AmigaED/README.md

 6. qmake (creates Makefiles for Debug and Release versions)
 7. MSVC: nmake, GCC or MinGW: make -j4
 8. wait for compiler to finish
+The easy way: simply import the .pro file into Qt Creator, configure your toolchain and build the app... ;)

 # Making the app run standalone on Windows
 1. Open a Qt command prompt correspondending to the compiler in use